jddunn/tenets/docs/api/index.md

 The full module documentation is auto-generated during the build process.
 Use the sidebar navigation to browse through all available modules and their documentation.

-!!! tip "Using the API"
+!!! tip "Using the Python API"
     To use Tenets programmatically in your Python code:

     ```python